Follow TV Tropes

 • No Social Skills: Lampshaded by the Doctor when Seven tries to barge into his Sickbay and interrogate a barely conscious patient.
 He promises to teach the subject on her next course.

-• No Warping Zone: A single Omega particle detonation can destroy subspace across an entire sector, making warp travel impossible throughout said sector (which has already occurred in the Lantaru Sector), and a large enough chain reaction can take out an entire quadrant.
+• No Warping Zone: A single Omega particle detonation can destroy subspace across an entire sector, making warp travel impossible throughout said sector (which has already occurred in the Lantaru Sector, with Starfleet officially declaring it a natural phenomenon), and a large enough chain reaction could do the same to an entire quadrant.
 This is why Starfleet is freakin' scared of Omega and wants it destroyed at any cost.

 • Oh, Crap!: Many times throughout the episode, especially as the molecule count goes from one to dozens to hundreds to over two hundred million.